ibm-cloud-docs/containers/ts-network/ts-network-strongswan-network-nodes.md

     {: pre}

     * If the VPN connection has a status of `ESTABLISHED`, the VPN connection was successful.
 No further action is needed.

-    * If you are still having connection issues, see [Cannot establish VPN connectivity with the strongSwan Helm chart](#cs_vpn_fails) to further troubleshoot your VPN connection.
+    * If you are still having connection issues, see [Why can't I establish VPN connectivity with the strongSwan Helm chart?](/docs/containers?topic=containers-cs_vpn_fails) to further troubleshoot your VPN connection.